yhatt/jsx-slack/README.md

 jsx-slack has HTML-compatible JSX elements to format messages.
 It might be verbose as a text, but would give readablity by well-known HTML elements.

-You may also use a regular mrkdwn syntax if necessary.
+You may also use a regular mrkdwn syntax to format if necessary.

 ### Format text style